 The Spinning Top Physical Reality Check

-Inspired by the 2010 movie Inception, the spinning top works well as a physical reality check option.
+Inspired by the 2010 movie Inception, the spinning top (or any other “totem” of your choice) works well as a physical reality check option.

 Make it a habit to take a top with you wherever you go, and give it a spin every now and then.
 As the laws of physics impose their presence, the top slowly runs out of momentum and it spins to a halt.